-The Island of St. Maarten has a full history that dates back to 3000 B.C when the indigenous Arawak and Carib tribes first inhabited the land.
-Then on November 11, 1493 the Island was discovered and named by Christopher Columbus.
-Since this time, St. Maarten has experienced many cultural influences from different nations such as The Netherlands, France, Spain and England.
+The island of St. Maarten has a full history that dates back to 3000 B.C when the indigenous Arawak and Carib tribes first inhabited the land.
+On November 11, 1493 the Island was discovered and named by Christopher Columbus.
+Since this time, St. Maarten has experienced many cultural influences from different nations such as The Netherlands, France, Spain, and England.

 Table of Contents

 St. Martin gets its name from an ancient celebration called “the Feast of St. Martin of Tours”.
 This holiday that was commonly observed throughout Europe, celebrates the end of the agrarian year and the beginning of harvesting.